History of Zionism: Zionism and the Arabs

-The Mufti and the emergence of Palestinian Nationalism
+Jerusalem's Grand Mufti and the emergence of Palestinian Arab nationalism

 In 1921, Mohammad Amin al-Husayni was appointed as Grand Mufti of Jerusalem by the Palestine High Commissioner Herbert Samuel, after he had been pardoned for his role in the 1920 Palestine riots.
 During the following decades, he became the focus of Palestinian opposition to Zionism.

 The Mufti believed that Jews were seeking to rebuild the Temple in Jerusalem on the site of the Dome of the Rock and Al-Aqsa Mosque.
 This led to a long confrontation over the use of the Kotel, also known as the Wailing Wall, which was owned by the Muslim authorities but was sacred to Jews.

 Religious tension, an international economic crisis (affecting crop prices) and nationalist tension (over Zionist immigration) led to the 1929 Palestine riots.
 In these religious-nationalist riots Jews were massacred in Hebron and the survivors forced to leave the town.
 Devastation also took place in Safed and Jerusalem.

 In 1936 an Arab uprising occurred, which lasted for three years.
 The Supreme Muslim Council in Palestine, led by the Mufti, organized the revolt.
 During the revolt the Mufti was forced to flee to Iraq, where he was involved in a pro-Nazi coup during which the Jewish areas of Baghdad were subjected to a pogrom.

 In 1939 he rejected as insufficient the British White Paper, which imposed restrictions on Jewish immigration and land acquisition by Jews.

 After the British reoccupied Iraq the Mufti joined the Nazis.
 He worked with Himmler and aided the SS his main role was broadcasting propaganda and recruiting Muslims, primarily for the Waffen SS in Bosnia.

 In 1948 the Mufti returned to Egypt.
 He was involved in the short-lived All-Palestine Government sponsored by Egypt but was sidelined by most of the Arab countries.